Clarington Green Gaels: 2002 Playoff run

 Onondaga defeated the Gaels in the first two games by scores of 13-5, and 12-3.
 Many, many people thought the series would be over, including Brad Kelly of the Oshawa This Week.

 With five days off between games, the Gaels practiced hard, knowing full well, one win might get them back into the series.

 Game 3 went to the Gaels in a defensive battle holding high scorers Pete Benedict, AJ, Brett, and Drew Bucktooth to only three goals, defeating the Redhawks 11-7.
 In game 4 of the series, it was more of the same with the Gaels holding the Redhawks down winning 8-6.

 Was it mentioned that the Redhawks neglected to book lodging anywhere and had to travel to Mississauga Friday evening, and to the Dynasty Inn, in Oshawa the second night?
 Talk about being overconfident.

 Game 5 was for all the marbles.
 With the Redhawks leading 5-2 late in the third, the Gaels mounted a surge.
 The Gaels scored 4 powerplay markers to go up 6-5.
 After Onondaga tied the game 6-6, it all came down to the final two possessions.
 With 18 seconds left, veteran Green Gael James Hinkson took a pass in front of the redhawks tender and found twine to go up 7-6.
 A battle for the face-off ensued with the Redhawks finally gaining possession with two seconds left.
 Game over, Gaels win and move onto the Ontario Finals, and more importantly, the Founders Cup.

 2002 Ontario Finals

 The Gaels faced league best Spartan with the Warriors defeating the Gaels 3-0.
-Although the Gaels did generate some quality chances, they didn't play with the passion or energy needed.
-Resting some players, and getting ready for the big dance seemed more important.
+Although the Gaels generated some quality chances, it was insufficient; resting some players, and getting ready for the big dance seemed more important.